roth-hex-lab/roth-hex-lab.github.io/content/authors/constantin/_index.md

 Constantin is a PhD candidate at the Professorship for Machine Intelligence in Orthopedics / Human-Centered Computing and Extended Reality Lab of TU Munich.
 His research interests include Virtual and Augmented Reality, 3D Rendering, Interactivity and AI.
 Before embarking on the trip to receive a PhD, he worked as a software developer and consultant for Accenture and Capgemini after receiving finishing a Masters in Human Computer Interaction at the University of Würzburg.

+Constantin is supported by a scholarship from Siemens Healthineers and the Digital Health Innovation Platform (d.hip).
+Thank you!

+{{< figure src="scholarship.png" >}}